day8/re-frame/examples/todomvc/README.md

    ```

 5. Run
-   You'll have to wait for step 4 to do its compile, but then:
+   You'll have to wait for step 4 to do its compile, and then:
    ```
    open http://localhost:3450
    ```